 - Language skills: Advanced English skills (C1/C2) according to the Common European Framework of Reference for Languages (CEFR)

 - Candidates must show a demonstrable interest in a research area that aligns with the thematic research foci at the NID and HSLU

 - Details on the admission criteria are provided in NID’s PhD Handbook and the programme ordinances.

-Candidates are required to submit, a research proposal in English that is approximately 2000-3000 words in length and reflects on the proposed research project.
+Candidates are required to submit, a research proposal in English that encompasses approximately 20’000 characters in length and reflects on the proposed research project.
 Required content:

 - Overview of the broader field of study or general background, on the context of the research

 - Literature review illustrating the context of the research, including a list of references and/or a bibliography

 - Research problem and scope of the proposed project

 - Rationale for and the significance of the study